yashdubeyy/multilingual-translator/technical-docs.md

 ## Architecture Overview

-The Multilingual Text Translator follows a client-server architecture:
+The TranslateNow application follows a client-server architecture:

 ```
 ┌─────────────┐       HTTP       ┌─────────────┐     ┌─────────────┐